matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 to meet the URN's hierarchical order would look confusing for Matrix users.

+### "Full REST"

-Yet another alternative considered was to go "full REST" and build a more traditional looking URL structure with serverparts coming first followed by type grouping (sic - not specifiers) and then by localparts, i.e. `matrix://example.org/rooms/roomalias`.
-This is even more difficult to comprehend for a Matrix user than the previous alternative and besides it conflates the notion of an authority server with that of a namespace (`example.org` above is a server part of an alias, not the name of a homeserver that should be used to resolve the URI).
+Yet another alternative considered was to go "full REST" and build a more traditionally looking URL structure with serverparts coming first followed by type grouping (sic - not specifiers) and then by localparts, i.e. `matrix://example.org/rooms/roomalias`.
+This is even more difficult to comprehend for a Matrix user than the previous alternative and besides it conflates the notion of an authority server with that of a namespace (`example.org` above is a server part of an alias, not the name of a hypothetical homeserver that should be used to resolve the URI).

+### Minimal syntax

+One early but still viable proposal was to simply prepend `matrix:` to a Matrix identifier (without encoding it), assuming that it will only be processed on the client side.
+The massive downside of this option is that such strings are not actual URIs even though they look like ones: most URI parsers won't handle them correctly.
+Bare Matrix identifiers have the same applicable range without deceptive looks.

+### Minimal syntax based on path and percent-encoding

+A simple modification of the previous option is much more viable: proper percent-encoding of the Matrix identifier allows to use it as a URI path part.
+A single identifier packed in a URI could look like `matrix:/encoded_id_with_sigil`; an event-in-a-room URI would be something like `matrix:/roomid_or_alias/$event_id` (NB: RFC3986 doesn't require `$` to be encoded).
+This is considerably more concise and encoding is only needed for `#` - quite unfortunately, this is one of the most used sigils in Matrix.
+E.g., `matrix:/%23matrix:matrix.org` would be a URI for Matrix HQ chat room.

+Putting the whole id to the URI fragment (`matrix:#id_with_sigil` or, following on the `matrix.to` tradition, `matrix:#/id_with_sigil` for readability) allows to use `#` without encoding on many URI parsers.
+It is still not fully RFC3986-compliant but the bigger problem is that putting the identifying part to the fragment rules out using URIs in client-server communication.
+Effectively all clients will have to implement full URI processing with no chance to offload that to the server.

+Regardless of the placement (the fragment or the path), one more consideration is that the character space for sigils is extremely limited and Matrix identifiers are generally less expressive than full-blown URI paths.
+Not that Matrix showed a tendency to produce many classes of objects that would warrant a dedicated sigil but that cannot be ruled out.
+Rather than rely on the institute of sigils, this proposal gives an alternative more extensible syntax that can be used for more advanced cases - as a uniform way to represent arbitrary sub-objects (with or without Matrix identifier) such as user profiles or a notifications feed for the room - and also, if ever needed, as an escape hatch to a bigger namespace if we hit shortage of sigils.

+The current proposal is also flexible enough to even incorporate the minimal syntax of this option as an alternative to its own notation - e.g., a further MSC could enable `matrix:id/%23matrix:matrix.org` as a synonym for `matrix:room/matrix:matrix.org`.

 ## Potential issues

-Despite the limited functionality of URIs as proposed in this MSC, Matrix authors are advised to use tools that would process URIs just like an http(s) URI instead of making a quick home-baked parsers/emitters.
+Despite the limited functionality of URIs as proposed in this MSC, Matrix authors are advised to use tools that would process URIs just like an http(s) URI instead of making home-baked parsers/emitters.
 Even with that in mind, not all tools normalise and sanitise all cases in a fully RFC-compliant way.
 This MSC tries to keep the required transformations to the minimum and will likely not bring much grief even with naive implementations; however, as functionality of Matrix URI grows, the number of corner cases will increase.

-## Security considerations
+## Security/privacy considerations

 This MSC mostly builds on RFC 3986 but tries to reduce the scope as much as possible.
-Notably, it avoids introducing complex traversable structures and defines the URI grammar quite strictly.
-Notably, dot path segments (`.` and `..`), while potentially useful when URIs become richer, would come too much ahead of time for now.
+Notably, it avoids introducing complex traversable structures and further restricts the URI grammar to the necessary subset.
+In particular, dot path segments (`.` and `..`), while potentially useful when URIs become richer, would come too much ahead of time for now.
 Care is taken to not make essential parts of the URI omittable to avoid even accidental misrepresentation of a local resource for a remote one in Matrix and vice versa.
-One part still omittable - authority - can result in leaks if a non-fully-qualified URI from one closed federation is sent to another closed federation; this is considered an extremely corner case.

 The MSC intentionally doesn't support conveying any kind of user information in URIs.

+The MSC strives to not be prescriptive in treating URIs except the `action` query parameter.
+Actions without user confirmation may lead to unintended leaks of certain metadata so this MSC recommends to ask for a user consent - recognising that not all clients are in position for that.

 ## Conclusion